 Since I've had limited free time on my hands lately, the last few weeks have been all about quick and easy dinners.
 One of my favorites is the simple, classic Shrimp Diane.

-Once you have all the ingredients prepped, it comes together fast and in less than 10 minutes, so it’s perfect for a romantic dinner for two, dinner party for many, or even a party of one.
+Once you have all the ingredients prepped, it comes together fast and in less than 10 minutes.
+It's perfect for a romantic dinner for two, dinner party for many, or even a party of one.

 If you are looking for more of a low carb-ish option, serve it over cooked spaghetti squash, sauteed greens, or roasted vegetables.
 Or eat it on it's own with a side salad.

 Probably the most important ingredient of Shrimp Diane, besides the obvious shrimp, is the stock.
 Chef Paul Prudhomme's original recipe calls for simmering the shrimp shells (and heads if you can get them) for at least 8 hours.
 I have found that simmering them for at least 2 hours works well and develops a flavorful enough broth.

-- 8 Tb (1 stick) unsalted butter
+- 8 tablespoons unsalted butter (1 stick)

 - ¼ cup green onions, finely chopped

-- 1 Tb shallot, finely minced
+- 1 tablespoon shallot, finely minced

 - 1 large fresh garlic clove, minced

-- ¼ tsp kosher salt
+- ¼ teaspoon kosher salt

-- ¼ tsp cayenne pepper
+- ¼ teaspoon cayenne pepper

-- ¼ tsp white pepper
+- ¼ teaspoon white pepper

 - ¼ teaspon black pepper

-- ¼ tsp dried basil
+- ¼ teaspoon dried basil

-- ¼ tsp dried thyme
+- ¼ teaspoon dried thyme

-- ⅛ tsp dried oregano
+- ⅛ teaspoon dried oregano

-- 8 oz mushrooms, thinly sliced
+- 8 ounces mushrooms, thinly sliced

 - 3 tablespooons fresh parsley, finely chopped

 - Before the last of the butter melts, add the fresh parsley and the remaining 2 tablespoons of stock, still shaking the pan over the heat, until all ingredients are thoroughly mixed together and sauce is consistency of cream.